Modern Perspectives RLC

 Dunne is a five-story, L-Shaped building with two wings, located on the corner of Market and Lafayette Streets.
 Rooms are traditional doubles with a vanity and sink in each space.
 Communal restrooms, one male and one female, are on each floor.
 Approximately 50 and 60 students live on each of the five floors, with one Community Facilitator on each wing.

-Each RLC is coordinated by Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator(s), and Assistant Resident Director(s).
+Each RLC is coordinated by a Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator(s), and Assistant Resident Director(s).
 Your RLC’s Leadership Team is a valuable resource and its members can help you with both personal and academic concerns.